Ever feel like your booty progress is at a standstill?

 [Related Article: Best Butt Workout for Women]

-Sitting down is the mortal enemy of any well-developed glute.
-The more you sit, the less your glutes are needed, so they gradually start to deactivate and shut down.
+Sitting down for long periods of time is the mortal enemy of any well-developed glute.
+The more you sit, the less your glutes are used or needed, so they gradually start to deactivate and shut down.

-This is the largest muscle in your body, and you can’t neglect it.
+This is the largest muscle in your body after all, and you can’t neglect it.

 For example, when you’re squatting you’re using your legs and butt to lift the weights.
 Your glutes are much larger than your thighs and hamstrings, so it makes complete sense that you should recruit them as much as possible.